 Sarmizegetusa Regia was built over five terraces on an area covering around 30,000 square meters.
 The walls were raised using the murus dacicus technique invented by Dacians, Latin for Dacian walls, using regular-sized stone blocks and no mortar.

 The sacred area of ultimate importance comprised of a large circular and a rectangular sanctuaries and several smaller temples whose columns are still visible today.
 Seven sanctuaries had been unearthed, dedicated to Mars, Saturn, Jupiter and Triads, Mercury, Venus, the Moon, while the 7th is the Dacian Pantheon.

-An artefact still present at Sarmizegetusa Regia is the Andesite Sun, a massive circular block of rock, 7 meters in diameter, used as sundial.
-Ten rays are incrusted upon its surface.
+An artifact still present at Sarmizegetusa Regia is the Andesite Sun, a massive circular block of rock, 7 meters in diameter, used as sundial.
+Ten rays are encrusted upon its surface.
 The Andesite Sun’s solar rays point to the peaks of surrounded mountains.
 A pavement of Andesite slabs arranged like rays around it for the Sacred Precincts.